itsmeipg/mpv-config/README.md

 # In progress
+- Change ontop button icon because it's already used for secondary subtitle action button in default uosc subtitle menu.
+- Edit action button footnotes.
+- Maybe add scaler options to specify specific scalers instead of listing all of them for d/c/scale.
 - Update SSimDownscaler/Check other shaders/scripts to update.
 - Add interpolation submenu instead of single toggle.
 Add options for tscale, tscale-clamp, tscale-radius, tscale-blur.
 Add profiles.
 - Maybe change tscale-radius in mpv.conf to .955 and tscale-clamp to 0.